DucPr0/MineController/README.md

 ```
 Now, a query to the endpoint /sum/3/calculate?a=5 will return the sum 3 + 5 = 8. @FromBody is also supported, although at most one can be present.
 Checks haven't yet been implemented against this.

 **Important**: The route prefix must be prefixed with "/", and methods' route must not contain "/" at the start.
-Both routes also mustn't have "/" at the end.
+Both types of routes also mustn't have "/" at the end.
 Checks will be implemented in the future to prevent against these cases.

 Now, to create a server:
 ```